-- 1.1 This document sets out the Council's Corporate Capital Strategy for the three years 2019/20 to 2021/22. - 1.2 The overall aim of this Strategy is to provide for a balanced, sustainable capital programme over the medium term planning period ensuring that limited resources are applied in the most effective, efficient and economical way to contribute to the achievement of the Council's Strategic Plan (and the wider objectives set out in the Sustainable Community Strategy for Pendle). - 1.3 To achieve this aim, this Strategy document, amongst other things: - a) provides details of the Council's current asset base and levels of backlog maintenance; - b) sets out the proposed Medium Term Capital Programme (MTCP) for 2019/22; - c) shows how the Council will prioritise its capital spending plans within the resources available; - d) indicates what action will be taken to maximise resources for capital spending; - e) provides examples of where the Council is working in partnership or using external funding to provide capital investment in the Borough. - 1.4 The development of the Corporate Capital Strategy is an iterative process insofar as it will be updated as new issues arise, for example, during the development and updating of the Council's Strategic Plan or as new issues that have an impact on the Council emerge.
+- 1.1 This document sets out the Council's Corporate Capital Strategy for the three years 2021/22 to 2023/24. - 1.2 The overall aim of this Strategy is to provide for a balanced, sustainable capital programme over the medium term planning period ensuring that limited resources are applied in the most effective, efficient and economical way to contribute to the achievement of the Council's Strategic Plan (and the wider objectives set out in the Sustainable Community Strategy for Pendle). - 1.3 To achieve this aim, this Strategy document, amongst other things: - a) provides details of the Council's current asset base and levels of backlog maintenance; - b) sets out the proposed Medium Term Capital Programme (MTCP) for 2021/24; - c) shows how the Council will prioritise its capital spending plans within the resources available; - d) indicates what action will be taken to maximise resources for capital spending; - e) provides examples of where the Council is working in partnership or using external funding to provide capital investment in the Borough. - 1.4 The development of the Corporate Capital Strategy is an iterative process insofar as it will be updated as new issues arise, for example, during the development and updating of the Council's Strategic Plan or as new issues that have an impact on the Council emerge.
 At the present time, the Strategy is updated on an annual basis. - 1.5 Whilst there is a close relationship between the MTCP and the Council's treasury management activities, this document does not consider treasury management policy or strategy.
 The Council's approach to treasury management is contained in the Treasury Management Strategy which is submitted for approval to the Policy and Resources Committee and Council annually in advance of each financial year. - 1.6 This Corporate Capital Strategy sets out in broad terms the Council's approach to meeting community and service needs through its capital investment programme and how it will endeavour work with partners and external funding agencies to maximise capital investment in the Borough.
-The Council's priorities and objectives are set out in its current Strategic Plan (2018 to 2020) which was last refreshed in May 2018.
+The Council's priorities and objectives are set out in its current Strategic Plan (2020 to 2023) which was last refreshed during 2020 and approved by Council at its meeting in September 2020.
 The Plan is supported by annual service plans. - 1.7 The Capital Strategy describes how capital resources will be managed to ensure the maximum contribution to the achievement of these objectives.
 The financial implications of the strategy are reflected in the Medium Term Financial Plan (MTFP) and together the MTFP and this strategy provide an overview of how the Council's resources will be managed.